-Criminal record checks
+Criminal record checks: BOOMs

 The approval process seeks to ensure that no BOOM has been convicted of a relevant offence as set out in Schedule 3 to the MLR 2017.
-Individuals who have an unspent criminal conviction of a relevant offence cannot act as a BOOM.
+Amendments in the Money Laundering Regulations 2019 (MLR 2019) clarifies that individuals seeking BOOM approval from supervisory bodies such as the IFA must provide information which enables the IFA to determine whether the applicant has been convicted of a relevant offence.

 Further guidance on the definition of BOOM.